 Crowns that may be used when placing a custom abutment include PFMs, e-max. full gold, and zirconia which may be layered or full-contoured.
 PFMs and full gold crowns are the most reliable choice since even, temporary cement can be used to hold them in place.
 Both are good options where space is limited since PFMs can be constructed with metal bite stops where the patient’s bite is particularly heavy, or where they may be opposing another implant crown.
 Esthetics may be one disadvantage of using PFMs, particularly around the gingival margin.

 Lithium disilicate or e.max crowns can make very successful restorations for zirconia custom abutments.
 Using resin cement with these crowns reduces the risk of fracturing.
-One problem with using resin cement is their translucency and low viscosity which can make it difficult to ensure no cement remains sub-gingivally.
-As a result, resin cement should not be used where the margin is more than 1mm subgingival and are only recommended if additional strength is needed from an e.max crown.
+One problem with using resin cement is its translucency and low viscosity which can make it difficult to ensure no cement remains sub-gingivally.
+As a result, resin cement should not be used where the margin is more than 1mm subgingival and is only recommended if additional strength is needed from an e.max crown.

 Full contour zirconia crowns can be very successful, but there is no long-term literature into their effect on tooth enamel.
 Wear on opposing teeth from full zirconia is not yet clear.
 Layered zirconia crowns require greater occlusal clearance compared to full-contour crowns.
-Aesthetically, all-ceramic crowns can provide the highest standards of restorations but this does rely on the technician’s skill in using these materials.
+Aesthetically, all-ceramic crowns can provide the highest standards of restoration but this does rely on the technician’s skill in using these materials.

 Ultimately, your choice of crown will depend on the type of custom abutment chosen, the location of the abutment, and the patient’s personal preferences.